pulumi/docs/content/blog/esc-ga-announcement/index.md

 ## Pricing

-Starting October 1st, 2024, Pulumi ESC will be billed as follows, with the first payment due November 1st, 2024.
-We are offering free secrets and API calls, depending on your Pulumi Cloud Edition, to help you get started.
+Starting <b>October 1st, 2024</b>, Pulumi ESC will be billed as follows, with the first payment due November 1st, 2024.
+To help you get started, we are offering free secrets and API calls, depending on your Pulumi Cloud Edition.

 |                     | Free            | Team           | Enterprise        | Business Critical |
 |---------------------|-----------------|----------------|-------------------|-------------------|